top of page

 How Much Can You Borrow With Family Support?

-The amount you can borrow depends on your income, credit history, and the type of family support offered.
+The amount we can borrow depends on our income, credit history, and the type of family support offered.
 Some mortgages allow borrowing up to 95%, 98%, or even 100% of the property price when family support is involved.

 For example: